drewcook/js-dsa/notes/heaps.md

 - Adjust (sink down) that value to the appropriate place, swapping along the way
   - Compare with the largest child, if the child node is larger, swap them (max heap)
   - If both children are smaller, it found a proper position in the heap (max heap)

+## Big O Notion

+- Insertion - `O(logn)` - very efficient for storing data
+- Removal - `O(logn)` - very efficient for storing data
+- Insertion (worst case) - `O(logn)` - since they are always equally filled out, this doesn't change
+- Removal (worst case) - `O(logn)` - since they are always equally filled out, this doesn't change
+- Searching - `O(n)` - not optimized for searching, since there isn't really any true order to them.
+We can get close, but we're kind of guessing with each iteration.
+We'll eventually find it, but it would be better to use another data structure such as a BST if search is prioritized.
+If we're looking for something near the top of our heap (max-heap), we can cross off half of the heap at an earlier level, but there's no guarantee.
+Technically `O(n/2)`, but it simplifies to `O(n)`, linear time.